-- Check "Single" if the Form 5500, Form 5500-SF, or Form 5500-EZ is filed for a single-employer plan (including a plan maintained by more than one member of the same controlled group). - Check "Multiple-A" if the Form 5500 or Form 5500-SF is being filed for a multiple-employer plan and the plan is subject to the rules of Code section 413(c)(4)(A) (i.e., it is funded as if each employer were maintaining a separate plan).
-This includes plans established before January 1, 1989, for which an election was made to fund in accordance with Code section 413(c)(4)(A). - Check "Multiple-B" if the Form 5500 or Form 5500-SF is being filed for a multiple-employer plan and the plan is subject to the rules of Code section 413(c)(4)(B) (i.e., it is funded as if all participants were employed by a single employer).
+• Check "Single" if the Form 5500, Form 5500-SF, or Form 5500-EZ is filed for a single-employer plan (including a plan maintained by more than one member of the same controlled group).

+• Check "Multiple-A" if the Form 5500 or Form 5500-SF is being filed for a multiple-employer plan and the plan is subject to the rules of Code section 413(c)(4)(A) (i.e., it is funded as if each employer were maintaining a separate plan).
+This includes plans established before January 1, 1989, for which an election was made to fund in accordance with Code section 413(c)(4)(A).

+Check "Multiple-B" if the Form 5500 or Form 5500-SF is being filed for a multiple-employer plan and the plan is subject to the rules of Code section 413(c)(4)(B) (i.e., it is funded as if all participants were employed by a single employer).

-If "Multiple-A" is checked, compute the entries on Schedule SB filed for the plan as the sum of the individual amounts computed for each employer.
-Complete a Schedule SB for each employer showing information relative to that employer's portion of the plan, and submit them as an attachment to the Schedule SB for the plan.
+If "Multiple-A" is checked, with the exception of Part III, the data entered on Schedule SB should be the sum of the individual amounts computed for each employer.
+The percentages reported in Part III should be calculated based on the reported aggregate numbers rather than by summing up the individual percentages.
+The Schedule SB data for each employer's portion of the plan must be submitted as an attachment.
+This is accomplished by completing and attaching a Schedule SB for each employer or by attaching a document containing that information (e.g., a table showing a row for each Schedule SB data item and a column for each employer).
 Label the attachment "Schedule SB - Information for Each Individual Employer."